randomtruffles/Dominion_League/rules.md

 In the rare event of a game which must be abandoned, you should play a new game in its place.
 Abandoned games do not count toward match completion or match score.

 <a name="4.12.1"></a>4.12.1.
-If you or your opponent have connection issues or otherwise cannot continue a game, you should reload the same game another time.
+If you or your opponent have connection issues or otherwise cannot continue a game, you should suspend the game (see [4.11](/rules#4.11)) and reload it another time.
 If the game can't be reloaded (e.g. due to an internal error or impassable bug), you should abandon the game.

 <a name="4.12.2"></a>4.12.2.
 If you and your opponent agree that your current game is a stalemate, you should abandon the game.
 If you and your opponent don't agree about a stalemate, then you must play on.